 Most combustion processes use air as the oxidant.
 In many cases, these processes can be enhanced by using an oxidant that contains a higher proportion of oxygen than that in air.
 This is known as oxygen - enhanced combustion.
-The flame characteristics of oxygen enhanced combustion have big changes from that of air/fuel combustion as: the flame temperature increase significantly, the upper flammability limits increases, the burning velocity increases, the ignition energy reduces, increased flame stability and reduced pollutant emission [1].
+The flame characteristics of oxygen enhanced combustion have big changes from that of air/fuel combustion such as: the flame temperature increase significantly, the upper flammability limits increases, the burning velocity increases, the ignition energy reduces, increase flame stability and reduced pollutant emission [1].
 Laminar burning velocity is a physical parameter which depends only on the physical and chemical nature of premixed gases [2].
-Several studies available on the burning velocity with pure oxygen or oxygen enrichment, but most of these studies use methane as fuel, for examples (Stephanie de Persis et al.)[3] & (Konnov AA, Dyakov IV) [4].
-The present study introduce a new measurements of laminar flame speed for fuel(butane)with oxygen enrichment, in addition to study the variation of flame characteristics with increasing oxygen which include adiabatic flame thickness and Zel'dovich number. temperature, flame
+Several studies available on the burning velocity with pure oxygen or oxygen enrichment, but most of these studies use methane as fuel, [3 and 4].
+The present study introduce the first measurements of laminar flame speed for fuel(ILPG) with oxygen enrichment, in addition to that study for the variation of flame characteristics which include[adiabatic flame temperature, flame thickness and Zel'dovich number] were done.